gelahcem/bayesian-machine-learning-translator/README.md

 3. Have Fun!
 You can have a chat with the machine, but with a characteristic, as you say phrases to it, the machine will assign more weight to your words, increasing the probability of repeating what you say.

-Talking machine is a command line tool but you can extract the class from the TM.php file and use it anywhere.
+Talking machine is a command line tool but you can extract the class from the b_machine.php file and use it anywhere.

 2	HOW TO TRAIN THE MACHINE